bast/talk-dirac-lgpl/talk.md

 - This is important because if they cannot redistribute their modifications (as part of a publication), they may choose a different code to base their modifications on
-- Open source does not make contributing or maintenance any easier but it simplifies sharing
+- .emph[Open source does not make contributing or maintenance any easier] but it simplifies sharing

 ### Others cannot modify the license